|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 After Your Trip

-On the final day of your guide school, you will be returned via shuttle to the OARS American River Outpost.
-You should arrive back by approximately 6:00 PM.
+On the final day of your guide school, we should be finished with instruction by approximately 4:00 PM.

 Pre- and Post-Trip Accommodations